guidance-guarantee-programme/register_your_interest/README.md

 [![Build Status](https://travis-ci.org/guidance-guarantee-programme/register_your_interest.svg)](https://travis-ci.org/guidance-guarantee-programme/register_your_interest)

-An app to allow users to register their interest in pension guidance.
+An app to allow users to register their interest in [Pension Wise].

 ## Prerequisites